-Share renting is the most prominent land tenure arrangement for all crop farms, accounting for 43% of total acres for the average crop producer.
-Cash leases are least likely (20% of total acres), and the average crop farm owns 37% of its productive land.
-Each of the commodity groups operate over 900 acres of share rented land and share rents account for over half the acreage of cotton and sorghum producers.
-The extent of cash lease agreements ranges from 19-25% depending on commodity specialization and is used mostly by corn producers.
-At 47% of their total land (over 1,500 acres), wheat farms have the highest level of land ownership.
-Corn producers are second with approximately 42% land ownership, followed by 30% land ownership for grain sorghum producers and 26% for cotton producers.
+The extent of cash lease agreements ranges from 19-25% depending on commodity specialization and is used mostly by corn and wheat producers.
+At 38% of their total land (almost 1,300 acres), wheat farms have the highest level of land ownership.
+Corn producers are second with approximately 36% land ownership, followed by 31% land ownership for grain sorghum producers and 21% for cotton producers.

 When considering diversification, it has already been noted that wheat farms tend to diversify the most into livestock.
 Diversification among crops is also a consideration for reducing risk.
 The crop categories are defined by those producers that have at least 15% of their acreage dedicated to a crop.
-Given the level of acres devoted to a primary crop, cotton farms tend to specialize more than corn, sorghum, or wheat producers.
-For the average cotton producer, actual cotton acres make up 52% of the total acres.
-Corn, sorghum and wheat producers plant approximately 35% of their acres to the primary crop.
+Given the level of acres devoted to a primary crop, wheat farms tend to specialize more than corn, sorghum, or cotton producers.
+For the average wheat producer, actual wheat acres make up 34% of the total acres.
+Corn producers follow closely behind with 32% of total acres being planted to corn.